bdkjones/CodeKit/.github/ISSUE_TEMPLATE.md

 <!--

-How to Not Suck At Bug Reporting:
+When reporting a bug:
     1. Check existing issues to see if yours already exists.
     2. Use the template below and label each section accordingly.
 -->

 **Quick, short summary:**